Skip to content

 Members

-The Group is comprised of senior officials who have delegated decision rights for data issues within their agencies (typically Tier 2 or Tier 3 leaders).
-Members will also represent their wider sectors and be data leaders in the system.
+The Group is comprised of senior officials who have delegated decision rights for data issues within their agencies (typically Tier 2 or Tier 3 leaders) e.g. public sector, non-public service departments, crown agencies, SoEs.
+Members will be data leaders in the system and in their wider sector.

 Meetings